 Students are allowed to enroll in 6 units or 2 classes, whichever is greater, per term (winter, spring, summer, fall).
 A separate, fully complete, application is required for each term.

 Many SMC courses have specific prerequisites or advisories, which are noted on the schedule of classes.
 All students must meet prerequisites before they enroll.
 Some courses have a course "advisory."
 This means students are expected to have skills at the level of the advisory.

-Students must take the math placement test if the intended course has a math prerequisite.
+Students must take the English and/or math placement test if the intended course has an English or math prerequisite.
 Placing one level above a prerequisite course will fulfill that prerequisite.
 Eligibility to take a prerequisite course does NOT satisfy the prerequisite.

 If a student has college level English or math coursework from another institution, or has taken AP exams receiving a 3 or higher, they can request a placement/prerequisite waiver or meet with a counselor at the SMC Outreach Office in order to receive a prerequisite waiver.
 When visiting the Outreach Office be sure to call ahead to ensure a counselor is available.
 Bring a photo ID, know your SMC ID number, and have a copy of your other coursework or test results.
 Be sure to tell the office that you are there simply to get a math or English waiver.

 Corsair Connect is the student portal from which a student enrolls in classes, checks dates, accesses their email, pays fees, and much more.
 The first time a student logs in their default password is their date of birth.
 Please note: it is 6-digits (MMDDYY), not 8.
 Do not put 19 or 20 in for the year.
 After loging in for the first time you will update your password to something more secure.
 You will not be able to enroll in a class until your assigned enrollment date, and not until you have been prescribed a class after turning in the HSCE program application to the Admissions Office.